Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 After the success of Realme 3 and 3 Pro, Realme had launched the Realme 5 series in India a few months earlier.
 The series consists of two new smartphones, Realme 5 and Realme 5 Pro, which are the company’s first set of devices to tout quad cameras.
 In addition to four rear cameras, the Realme 5 and Realme 5 Pro also bring updated designs and hardware at prices similar to their predecessors, the Realme 3 and Realme 3 Pro.
-After the months of wait, Realme Nepal has finally launched Realme 5 in Nepal.
+After the months of wait, Realme Nepal has finally launched Realme 5 and 5 Pro in Nepal.
 The price of Realme 5 in Nepal is Rs.20,990 for the base variant of 3/64GB whereas the price of Realme 5 Pro is Rs.
 26,990 for the 4/128GB variant.
 Pro variant is launched in Nepal after the few months of the launch of Realme 5 and is available in two variants.

 Realme 5 Pro comes with a 6.3” FHD+ display which is an IPS LCD panel.
 It has a resolution of 1080 x 2340 pixels with a 19.5:9 aspect ratio and 409 PPI density.
 An OLED or AMOLED panel would have been better but a budget phone can’t pack every flagship feature.
 The plastic body with a polycarbonate finish provides the phone with a glassy look.
 The overall design looks beautiful with is fancy looking colors and the good thing about the device is, it’s splash resistant.